MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-tenant-level.md

 Any workloads or scenarios that aren't currently supported by Customer Key for Microsoft 365.

 - Other Microsoft 365 workloads such as Yammer, Planner, and so on.
 - Teams Live Events and Q&A in Live Events.
-For Teams, this scenario is the only one that is not encrypted by Customer Key at the tenant level.
+For Teams, this scenario is the only one that isn't encrypted by Customer Key at the tenant level.

 ## Set up Customer Key at the tenant level (public preview)